Here’s everything you’ve ever wanted to know about the incredible tallest tower in the world, the Burj Khalifa

 The 160-story tall Burj Khalifa building in Dubai was completed in 2010.

-Excavation began in January 2004 and the final opening ceremony took place six years later, 4 January 2010.
+Excavation began in January 2004, and the final opening ceremony took place six years later, on 4 January 2010.

 The 828 metre tall Burj Khalifa is one serious record-breaker of a man-made building!

 Burj Khalifa Guinness World Records

 Not one but six Guinness World Records are currently held by the impressively tall Burj Khalifa.

 - The tallest freestanding structure in the world